 Although down insulation is generally considered to be better, there are many compelling reasons why you should go with synthetic insulation.

-Unlike natural down insulation, synthetic down dries quickly and stays warm even when it gets wet.
-Synthetic down is more breathable and easier to care for compared to natural down.
+Unlike the average natural down jacket, the average synthetic jacket dries quickly and stays warm even when it gets wet.
+A synthetic jacket is more breathable and easier to care for compared to a natural down jacket.
 It is also much more affordable than goose down.

 But not all synthetic down is made equal.
 The quality and performance can vary greatly between different types of synthetic insulation, which brings us to our point:

 Both ThermoBall and Nano Puff are derived from PrimaLoft insulation.
-PrimaLoft insulation is designed to mimic the performance of natural down and does a very good job of doing so.
+PrimaLoft insulation is designed to mimic the performance of a natural down jacket and does a very good job of doing so.

 The fact that it has been in use for nearly 40 years speaks volumes about its quality.
 As far as synthetic down insulation goes, PrimaLoft products are the best on the market.

 There are different types of PrimaLoft Insulation.
-North Face developed its ThermoBall synthetic insulation in partnership with the PrimaLoft company, while the Nano Puff jacket uses PrimaLoft’s proprietary Gold Eco insulation—the company’s highest performing product.
+North Face developed its ThermoBall insulation in partnership with the PrimaLoft company, while Patagonia’s jacket uses PrimaLoft’s proprietary Gold Eco insulation—the company’s highest performing product.

-Natural down products are rated according to their loftiness.
+Each natural down jacket is rated according to its loftiness.
 This is called fill power.
 The higher the fill power, the more insulating ability the down has.

 Quality down insulation has a fill power rating of at least 500.
 In terms of performance, ThermoBall synthetic insulation is equivalent to a 600-fill-power goose down.
-PrimaLoft Gold, on the other hand, is comparable to 550-fill-power down.
+PrimaLoft Gold Eco, on the other hand, is comparable to 550-fill-power down.

 But the efficiency of the insulation isn’t the only factor that affects warmth.
-The amount of insulation material used also plays an important role here, and the North Face ThermoBall jacket uses less insulation than the Patagonia Nano Puff Jacket.
+The amount of insulation material used also plays an important role here, and the North Face ThermoBall jacket uses less insulation than the Patagonia jacket.

-Still, the ThermoBall Jacket is slightly warmer than the Patagonia Nano Puff.
-The main reason behind this is the fact that the ThermoBall insulation is shaped into small fluffy clusters, similarly to goose down.
+Still, the ThermoBall Jacket is slightly warmer than the Patagonia synthetic insulated jacket.
+The main reason behind this is the fact that the ThermoBall insulation is shaped into small fluffy clusters, similar to goosedown.

-Neither of these jackets is ideal for extremely cold winters, but the Thermoball makes a better layering piece in any case.
+Neither of these insulated jackets is ideal for extremely cold winters, but the Thermoball makes a better layering piece in any case.
+It is closer to a proper down jacket than Patagonia.

 Fit and Sizing

-The Nano Puff has a more tapered fit.
+The Patagonia insulated jacket has a more tapered fit.
 The jacket gives you enough room to move freely while giving you a snug hug.

 However, there have been some complaints about Patagonia’s fit guide.
 If you plan on layering underneath, you may have to size up because the underarms and the shoulders are a bit tight.
 It’s a good idea to try it out before you buy it.